schreibe72/abc/README.md

 You can provided the access key to your azure storage account per command line or you can store it in an config file.

 ```
-abc save credentials -h
+abc save credentials
-Usage of subcommand:
   -a string
-    	a Azure Storage Account
+    	a Azure Storage Account (if stored - mandatory)
   -k string
-    	a Azure Key
+    	a Azure Key (if stored - mandatory)
   -v	Verbose info
 ```
 **Example:**